goedel-gang/1r1l1e/README.md

 The encoding it uses is quite simple - it writes alternating counts and bytes, where each byte of data is preceded by a count indicating how many times it occurs.
 The counts are themselves single bytes.
-If a count is greater than 255, it simple gets split into multiple count-byte pairs.
+If a count is greater than 255, it simply gets split into multiple count-byte pairs.

 It is unaware of Unicode, but not necessarily to its detriment.
 It just operates on stdin as a stream of bytes, and correctly restores this stream after